SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 Radicalisation: the preparation or persuasion of young people to engage in, or help other engage in, or encourage others to engage in, acts of terrorism, is now regarded as a form of abuse.
 The UK ‘Prevent Duty: Departmental advice for schools and childminders’ (June 2015) gives more details.

-All adults at SGIS must be vigilant for any signs or notifications which might indicate possible abuse.
-Any child might become a victim of abuse, but personnel should be particularly watchful in the case of SEN students, who are often especially vulnerable.
-Any suspicions of abuse concerning any student must be reported without delay to one of the Designated Leads or (in their absence) to one of their Deputies.
+All adults at St. George International School & Preschool must be vigilant for any signs or notifications which might indicate possible abuse.
+Any child might become a victim of abuse, but personnel should be particularly watchful in the case of SEND students, who are often especially vulnerable.
+Any suspicions of abuse concerning any student must be reported without delay to the Designated Safeguarding Leads by submitting a concern through the Wellbeing module of iSAMS.
 Such action must be taken if any adult:

 - Suspects that the child is hurt or has traces (bruises) which cannot be explained as normal hits or scars received during play, or when the explanation given by the child does not correspond with the injury.